 - A. Physical Education (PE) is: - 1.
 Standards-based, using national or state-developed standards, such as the National Association for Sport and Physical Education Guidelines, and incorporates adequate PE/PA specific space and equipment that conforms to all applicable safety standards. - 2.
 Recognized as an essential component of the educational process and forming lifelong healthy behavior and lifestyle. - 3.
 Offered daily 150 minutes/week for elementary and 112 minutes/week for middle and high school students for the entire school year.
 It is in compliance with specialized IEP or 504 Plans for students with disabilities, special healthcare needs, and in alternative educational settings.
 Elementary schools do not substitute recess for PE. - 4.
-Composed of at least 50% of the time spent in moderate to vigorous PA. - Taught with curriculum written for each grade that is sequential, provides an opportunity to learn, practice, and be assessed on content, developmentally appropriate motor skills, social skills, responsible behavior, physical fitness, and PA benefits. - 6.
-Taught by certified PE staff trained to educate, and trained to teach other school staff to integrate PA into the classroom and promote enjoyable, lifelong PA among students. - 7.
-Consistent with student-teacher ratios of other academic subjects though enrollment caps. - 8.
+Composed of at least 50% of the time spent in moderate to vigorous PA. - 5.
+Taught with a curriculum written for high school students that is sequential, provides an opportunity to learn, practice, and be assessed on content, developmentally appropriate motor skills, social skills, responsible behavior, physical fitness, and PA benefits.
+Curriculum is aligned with established state physical education standards. - 6.
+Taught by certified PE staff trained to educate, and trained to teach other school staff to integrate PA into the classroom and promote enjoyable, lifelong PA among students.

+- 7. Consistent with student-teacher ratios of other academic subjects though enrollment caps. - 8.
 Not to be withheld or used as punishment.
 PA (physical activity) or recess shall not be withheld or used as punishment, with the following exceptions:

-a.
-Teacher will use only as last resort, and with consultation and approval by administration.

-b.
-Recess will be withheld if student is in in-school suspension.

-c.
-If child is in danger of hurting self or others, recess time may be used to keep the child safe in an indoor setting.

-9. To be participated in by all students; students may be temporarily excused from PE but will not receive waivers.
-Adapted PE is identified through an IEP.
+- a.
+Teacher will use only as last resort, and with consultation and approval by administration. - b.
+Recess will be withheld if student is in in-school suspension. - c.
+If child is in danger of hurting self or others, recess time may be used to keep the child safe in an indoor setting. - 9.
+To be participated in by all students; students may be temporarily excused from PE but will not receive waivers.
+Adapted PE is identified through an IEP. - 10.
+School physical activity equipment will be available for use by staff before or after school to support employee wellness.

-- B. Integration of Physical Activity Throughout the School Day (Ap10). - 1.
-Elementary school students have at least a 20 minute supervised recess break daily, preferably outdoors and before lunch; moderate to vigorous PA is facilitated verbally and via adequate equipment and outdoor/indoor space. - 2.
+Integration of Physical Activity Throughout the School Day

+- 1. Staff are strongly encouraged to use physical activities as a reward as feasible. - 2.
+Elementary school students have at least a 20 minute supervised recess break daily, preferably outdoors and before lunch; moderate to vigorous PA is facilitated verbally and via adequate equipment and outdoor/indoor space. - 3.
 Integrating Physical Activity into the Classroom Settings (Ap10) In order that students are active the recommended amount of at least 60 minutes of PA per day: - a.
 Classroom health education reinforces knowledge and self-management skills to maintain a physically active lifestyle and reduce sedentary activities, such as watching TV and video games. - b.
 PA is integrated into classroom lessons and celebrations, and school events. - c.
-Short PA breaks are offered between lessons and classes, as appropriate. - C. Daily Physical Activity Opportunities Before and After School

-1. Daily PA programs such as before-school/after-school supervised active play time, and activity clubs or intramurals, are offered and promoted.

-2. Child care programs held in schools shall encourage- verbally and via provision of safe space, activities, and equipment- daily periods of moderate to vigorous PA.

-3. Schools shall make outdoor and indoor PA facilities available for community use when not being used for school activities.
-School safety policies apply at all times.

-4. Safe bicycling and walking to and from school is promoted and encouraged.
+Short PA breaks are offered between lessons and classes, as appropriate. - B. Daily Physical Activity Opportunities Before and After School - Daily PA programs such as before-school/after-school supervised active play time, and activity clubs or intramurals, are offered and promoted. - 1.
+Child care programs held in schools shall encourage- verbally and via provision of safe space, activities, and equipment daily periods of moderate to vigorous physical activity. - 2.
+Schools shall make outdoor and indoor PA facilities available for community use when not being used for school activities.
+School safety policies apply at all times. - 3.
+Safe bicycling and walking to and from school is promoted and encouraged.